Stairlift Grants & Help with Financing a Stairlift

 Free stairlifts

 If you think that your home requires adaptations to better suit your mobility needs, then you may be able to have some equipment added to your home for free.
-This includes features such as grab rails, ramps, and automatic lightings.
+This includes features such as grab rails, ramps, and automatic lighting.
 To apply for disabled home equipment through your local council, visit the section on the government website.

 How do you qualify for a free stairlift?